Caveman07/ltxv-pod/README.md

    - `requirements-dev.txt` contains all development and testing tools (pytest, flake8, black, etc).

 3. **Start the service**:

    ```bash
    make run-dev
    # or
    # chmod +x scripts/start.sh && ./scripts/start.sh
    ```

+   - The startup script will attempt to clear any previous GPU memory allocations and set PyTorch memory config to help prevent CUDA OOM errors.
+This is automatic.

 The first run will automatically download and cache the required models: